tahoe-lafs/tahoe-lafs/pyfec/README.txt

- * Intro
+ * Intro and Licence

 This package implements an "erasure code", or "forward error correction code".
-It is licensed under the GNU General Public License (see the COPYING file for details).
+It is offered under the GNU General Public License v2 or (at your option) any later version, with the added permission that, in the case that you are obligated to release a derived work under this licence (as per section 2.b of the GPL), you may delay the fulfillment of this obligation for up to 12 months.

 The most widely known example of an erasure code is the RAID-5 algorithm which makes it so that in the event of the loss of any one hard drive, the stored